Russia's war on Ukraine latest: Battle for salt town rages on | Politics

 Russia's war on Ukraine latest: Battle for salt town rages on

-Ukraine says its troops are holding out despite heavy fighting on a battlefield littered with bodies in a salt mining town in eastern Ukraine, where Russian mercenaries have claimed Moscow's first significant gain in half a year.
-Increased joint military activity has prompted Ukraine to warn that Russia may try to launch a new ground invasion of Ukraine from Belarus.
+Ukraine says its troops are holding out despite heavy fighting on a battlefield littered with bodies in the salt mining town of Soledar in eastern Ukraine, where Russian mercenaries have claimed Moscow's first significant gain in half a year.
+Increased joint military activity has prompted Ukraine to warn that Russia may try to launch a new ground invasion from Belarus.

-Ukraine says its troops are holding out despite heavy fighting on a battlefield littered with bodies in a salt mining town in eastern Ukraine, where Russian mercenaries have claimed Moscow's first significant gain in half a year.
+Ukraine says its troops are holding out despite heavy fighting on a battlefield littered with bodies in the salt mining town of Soledar in eastern Ukraine, where Russian mercenaries have claimed Moscow's first significant gain in half a year.
 FIGHTING

 * The ultra-nationalist contract militia Wagner, run by an ally of President Vladimir Putin, claims to have taken Soledar after intense fighting that it said had left the town strewn with Ukrainian dead.
-But Moscow has held off officially proclaiming victory. * Ukraine has acknowledged Russian advances but Deputy Defence Minister Hanna Malyar told a briefing on Thursday that fighting was still fierce.
+But Moscow has held off officially proclaiming victory. * Ukraine has acknowledged Russian advances but Deputy Defence Minister Hanna Malyar told a briefing on Thursday that fighting was still fierce as Russian troops tried to break through Ukrainian defences.
+She later said Russian attempts to encircle Bakhmut also continued.

-* A capture of the small town, pre-war population 10,000, would be Moscow's most substantial gain since a series of retreats throughout much of the second half of 2022.
+* A capture of Soledar, pre-war population 10,000, would be Moscow's most substantial gain since a series of retreats throughout much of the second half of 2022.
 MILITARY

 * Kremlin-watchers are poring over Russia's latest switch of battlefield leadership after Valery Gerasimov, chief of the military's general staff, was unexpectedly given direct command of the invasion. * Russian and Western commentators alike saw attempts to shift blame for setbacks in which Russia has lost around 40% of the territory it had seized since February.